 1-Sentence-Summary: Happy Together is written by two of the world’s most renowned psychologists, and it explores the concept of love and relationships by teaching its readers how to build and maintain happy, flourishing connections and how to optimize their couple life by focusing on the good and healthily dealing with the bad.

 Favorite quote from the author:

-Relationships are a complicated thing.
-They are one of the most complex things in the world.
 Everything we do revolves around or is a result of our relationships with people.
-Moreover, when it comes to a romantic relationship, everything gets even more complicated because being in a couple requires extreme care, dedication, and understanding from both sides.
+When it comes to romantic relationships, everything gets even more complicated.
+Being in a couple requires extreme care, dedication, and understanding from both sides.

 As such, let’s learn the secrets of a happy marriage by navigating through my three favorite lessons from the book:

 - We should work on our relationship the same way we work on our bodies at the gym.

 - The SNAP method can help us become better in our romantic life overall.

 - Aristotelian lovers know each other well and publicly commit to each other.

 To fully comprehend these lessons, we must first take them one by one and see what they offer.
 So let’s start with the first one!

 Lesson 1: Hit the relationship gym consistently just as you would hit a regular gym.